NeXt-UI/next-tutorials/tutorials/tutorial-000.md

 NeXt has been a life vest for a bunch of open-source efforts at Cisco.
 Some of apps were built entirely in NeXt (by means of NeXt UI component), while the rest tend to employ AngularJS as a basement with NeXt's topology component.

-Check out a few awesome apps that we at Cisco have been developed to boost SDN initiative.
+Check out a few awesome apps that we at Cisco have developed to boost SDN initiative.

 ### Featured apps